Cuda-Chen/cuda-chen.github.io/_drafts/how-to-be-invisible.md

 ## Some thoughts

+### Alternative Identity
 - It is said that a Vanuatu PR only costs less than 100,000 USD.
 Maybe this is a choice.
+- How about a Panama LLC?

+### Cell Phones
 - For phone call without cell phone, Viber (Out) or Google Voice or vowifi maybe a great choice.
-- How about a Panama LLC?
+- [T-Deck Pro](https://lilygo.cc/products/t-deck-pro), used as a pager, might be a great choice.
+However, consider the Chip is originated from China (ESP32).